 At the top of the zigzagging staircase, the magnificent Tiepolo fresco opens up before you.
-At 18 x 30 meters, it’s one of the larges frescos ever created -- larger than Michaelangelo's fresco in the Sistine Chapel.
+At 18 x 30 meters, it’s one of the larges frescos ever created — larger than Michelangelo’s frescos in the Sistine Chapel.

-Tiepolo was a master of illusion.
+Tiepolo was a famous Venetian Rococo painter and master of illusion.
 3D figures jump out at you around the edges, like sculptures extending from a 2D canvas.

 At first, Tiepolo was reluctant to agree to the commission.
 He couldn’t be bothered to travel from Italy.
 He only agreed to the project after he was told he could have the entire ceiling.
 Ultimately, he just couldn’t resist the magnificent space.